System Design Space

 The Ember story is useful because it shows a different frontend path: not maximum freedom, but strong conventions, built-in practices, and disciplined upgrades.
 It is a reminder that mature interface architecture sometimes wins through platform predictability rather than endless choice.

-In design reviews, this case is valuable when the topic is the long life of a frontend platform: how to avoid endless migration projects, how to preserve decision consistency, and why conservative stability sometimes beats unlimited variability.
+In architecture reviews, this case is valuable when the topic is the long life of a frontend platform: how to avoid endless migration projects, how to preserve decision consistency, and why conservative stability sometimes beats unlimited variability.

 Practical value of this chapter